Pipelines: How to Setup

 For more information on Building click the link.

-3. Publish the Pipeline Op
+3. Test the Pipeline Op

 Once built, publish your Pipeline to run from the CLI, Slack and/or the CTO.ai Dashboard.